JimKw1kX/AWS-Web-Scanner/README.md

 # AWS-Web-Scanner
-This is an AWS [lambda function](https://github.com/JimSolomon/AWS-Web-Scanner/blob/main/lambda.py) that calls [docker image](https://github.com/JimSolomon/AWS-Web-Scanner/blob/main/Dockerfile) runs in Fargate, so that users can run web scan on AWS.
+This is an AWS [lambda function](https://github.com/JimSolomon/AWS-Web-Scanner/blob/main/lambda.py) that calls [docker image](https://github.com/JimSolomon/AWS-Web-Scanner/blob/main/Dockerfile) that runs by Fargate.
+Therefore, users can run web scan on AWS with higher speed, and users can also scan multiple target and store scan request on AWS for further investigation.

 # Demo